 "Nature – Beauty and Destruction" as the motto of the LBBW special exhibition

-The annual special exhibition of a private collection at art KARLSRUHE provides an in-depth insight into the passion and commitment of private collecting.
+The annual special exhibition of a private collection at art karlsruhe provides an in-depth insight into the passion and commitment of private collecting.
 Special exhibitions such as the Würth Collection (2017), Frieder Burda (2018), Peter C. Ruppert (2019), Hans-Peter Haas Foundation (2020) or, most recently, the collection of Maria Lucia and Ingo Klöcker (2022), which deliberately explored the motif of the feminine in art.

 Haberkorn will cover a broad spectrum - from the Impressionist Max Slevogt, who painted the "Quarry near Albersweiler" in 1912, to the contemporary duo Julian Charrière and Julius von Bismarck, who recreated and blew up rock formations.
 Nature vandalism as a theme.
 According to Sarah Haberkorn, the work also deals with the question of "which landscapes are categorised as worthy of protection and what happens when they are destroyed".